Up to 60% off sofas & mattresses — limited‑time deals.

 • Rotate the mattress 180 degrees every 3–6 months if you mostly sleep in one spot.

-• Skip the electric blanket; memory foam reacts to heat and can feel less stable when warmed.
+• Skip electric blankets; memory foam is heat-reactive and can feel softer and less stable when warmed.

-• Hand-wash the removable cover and air-dry it to reduce snagging and warping.
+• Hand-wash the removable cover in warm, soapy water and let it air-dry to protect the zipper and shape.

-• For the Original, use breathable sheets and a thin protector to avoid trapping extra heat.
+• For the Original, use breathable sheets and a thin protector so you don’t trap extra heat.

-• For the Hybrid, double-check that your foundation is flat and supportive to keep the coil feel consistent.
+• For the Hybrid, make sure your foundation is flat and supportive so the coil feel stays consistent.

-• If you’re a side sleeper who feels shoulder pressure on the Hybrid, add a slightly plusher pillow to reduce neck tilt before you judge the mattress.
+• If you’re a side sleeper who feels shoulder pressure on the Hybrid, a slightly plusher pillow can reduce neck tilt before you judge the feel.

-• If you’re motion-sensitive, keep the Original on a sturdy frame and avoid wobbly platforms that amplify movement.
+• If you’re motion-sensitive, pair the Original with a sturdy frame; wobbly platforms can amplify movement.

-• When moving or rotating, use two people—both models are easier to handle without torquing the corners.
+• When moving or rotating, use two people—both models are easier to handle without twisting the corners.

 FAQs